Concordium/Testnet3-Challenges/README.md

 Note that in one challenge, i.e. challenge (ID2) in mission Identities, a contributor must use a valid real-life identity to issue a Concordium identity.
 Concordium will only check the identity attributes made public in the submission.
 The Concordium identity will be erased when testnet3 is taken down.

 ## Missions and Challenges
 The missions and challenges can be viewed in [Project Challenges](https://github.com/Concordium/Testnet3-Challenges/projects/1).
+Please note that they intentionally only provide a minimum description of mission and submission content.
+For detailed step-to-step guides, troubleshooting and faqs, we expect the contributors to consult [Documentation and Help](https://github.com/Concordium/Testnet3-Challenges#documentation-and-help).

 ## Reward Distribution
 - Concordium accepts one approved submission per challenge per contributor.